HomeLatest NewsBFSIHDFC Bank Q2 profit rises 11% to ₹18,641 crore

 Preferred Source of Google

 India’s largest private sector lender said its net interest income (NII) — the difference between interest earned and paid — rose 4.8 percent to ₹31,551.5 crore from ₹30,113.9 crore a year earlier.
-The figure came in slightly ahead of analysts’ projections of a 3 percent rise.
+The figure came in slightly of analysts’ projections of a 3 percent rise.

 The bank’s other income jumped 25 percent year-on-year to ₹14,350 crore, providing a meaningful boost to overall profitability.
 Provisions and contingencies increased 29.6 percent to ₹3,500.5 crore, compared with ₹2,700.5 crore in the same period last year.